alierkanimrek/rplexusdocs/_pages/getting-started.md

 The Rplexus server redirects data from clients to the user's web interface or other shared clients.
 With shared node tasks you can establish a network.

-You can configure this network to set up your smart home system and manage your network from your mobile phone.
+You can configure this network to set up your smart home system and manage your network from any web browser.

 ### Step 1) Sign up rplexus.net
 You can create an account on [https://rplexus.net/user/signup](https://rplexus.net/user/signup){:target="_blank"}